Shulamith/SimpleToDo/README.md

 Describe any challenges encountered while building the app.
  -> Changing the default layout setting to relative layout as suggested in the video did not allow me to drag items where I wanted.
  -> Several functions and parameters names have been outdated in tutorial.
 Was able to fix quickly.
+ -> Was unable to edit text because a view was on top of it (spent several hours) -> Debugging variable names (30 minutes)

 ## License